nopnop2002/esp-idf-cc1101/ws/README.md

 ### Radio to WS
-Receive from Radio and publish as WebSocket.
+Receive from Radio and send to WebSocket.
 ESP32 acts as WebSocket Client.
 Use [this](https://components.espressif.com/components/espressif/esp_websocket_client) component.
 You can use ws-server.py as WS Server.